 Art is created to serve many purposes and may be viewed in many ways.
 This course will investigate diverse examples of visual culture, their contexts, and strategies for viewing and understanding art.

 ART 321.
 Intermediate Sculpture.
 3 Credits.

 Intermediate work in sculpture including fabrication, casting, carving, and/or modeling; development of individual expression.
-P: ART 101, 105, 106, 107 and 220, degree-seeking student.
+P: Art 101, 105, 106, 107 and 220.
+Fall and Spring.

 ART 331.
 Intermediate Ceramics.
 3 Credits.